Rats often receive a bad press and many people are scared of them. However, fancy rats are completely different from wild rats.

 If you need to know more

 For more detailed information about Rats, you can contact us and we will get back to you with our experts’ advice.
-However if you have any concerns about the health and wellbeing of your rabbit, you should seek veterinary advice immediately.
+However if you have any concerns about the health and wellbeing of your rat, you should seek veterinary advice immediately.

 Suggested Pet Foods